appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 ### Notice

-Appium team does not test xcuitest driver against jailbroken devices, so we cannot guaranteer it is going to work as expected as same as non-jailbroken devices.
+The Appium team does not support the `xcuitest` driver running against jailbroken devices.

 e.g., [`com.apple.mobile.installation_proxy` service error to manage Apps on the device](https://github.com/appium/appium-desktop/issues/1447)